Nekotopec/bostonGene/README.rst

 It will give you a server on address localhost:8000

-To see running containers use
+To see running containers use:

 .. code-block:: bash

    docker-compose ps

-To stop proxy_py use
+To stop it use:

 .. code-block:: bash